Prepare for a Career in Human Resources

 Many colleges and universities have educational programs that lead to degrees in human resources, HR specialties such as training and development, or business.
 Depending on the school you choose, you will find courses that lead to a career in HR management in departments such as business, education, instructional design or technology, organization development, human services, communication, and public administration.

 People who want to work successfully in Human Resources should take courses in business, social sciences such as psychology and sociology, and finance.
 The Occupational Outlook Handbook specifically recommends:

 "Most prospective human resources specialists should take courses in compensation, recruitment, training and development, and performance appraisal, as well as courses in principles of management, organizational structure, and industrial psychology."

 Other relevant courses for students who have an interest in human resources might include business administration, public administration, psychology, sociology, political science, economics, and statistics.

-If you are considering a career in human resources, you need to know that many professionals choose to pursue a Masters degree in human resources, organization development, business administration (MBA), and others.
-Increasingly, a Masters degree is required if you expect to be competitive for the best, most desirable, high-paying HR jobs.
+If you're considering a career in human resources, many professionals choose to pursue a Masters degree in human resources, organizational development, business administration (MBA), and other related subjects.
+Increasingly, you need a Masters degree if you expect to be competitive for the best, most desirable, high-paying HR jobs.

 Some HR professionals say that the Masters is the new Bachelor's degree in the field.
-And, because of the challenge of employment law, more human resources professionals are obtaining law degrees or transferring into HR from the legal profession.
+Because of the challenge of employment law, more human resources professionals are obtaining law degrees or transferring into HR from the legal profession.